-At long last, it’s time to introduce ourselves to Homo sapiens, aka modern humans.
+These are questions that arose with Homo sapiens, aka modern humans.
 In Chapter 5, our species literally stole the stage.
 The features that we recognize as “modern” began to appear 300 TYA, and by 30 TYA Homo sapiens was the only surviving human form.
 Section II details the modernization of the Homo genus.
+Whatever happened to Homo erectus and neanderthalensis?

 Continue to Section 5.II: Hello, Modern Humans; Goodbye, Early Humans